zuccha/rom-hack-manager/README.md

 The tab with the gear icon allows to modify global settings.
 Their names should be pretty self-explanatory.

+You can also specify a custom cookie that will be used for search and downloads, to bypass CAPTCHAs.

 ## Credits

 _ROM Hack Manager_ has been developed by zuccha using:

-- [Flips](https://github.com/Alcaro/Flips) by Alcaro, for patching on Windows
+- [Flips](https://github.com/Alcaro/Flips) by Alcaro, for patching on Windows.
 - [MultiPatch](https://projects.sappharad.com/multipatch/) by Paul Kratt, for
-  patching on macOS
+  patching on macOS.
-- [SMW Central](https://www.smwcentral.net/), for the hacks catalogue
+- [SMW Central](https://www.smwcentral.net/), for the hacks catalogue and API.

+Contributors:

+- [spigelli](https://github.com/spigelli) for implementing the custom cookie setting.

 ## License